 The Macaronesian Persea indica is part of a New World clade, and sister (but with rather poor support) to this clade is another Macaronesian member of the family, Apollonias barbujana (Rohwer et al. 2009).
-Diversification in the speciose New World Ocotea is likely to have been rather recent (Renner 2005a).
+Diversification in the speciose New World Ocotea is likely to have been rather recent (Renner 2005a), although our understanding of relationships in this area is at present too poor to worry about this.
 [Elaborate somewhat.]

 Ecology & Physiology.
 The family is prominent in the lowland tropical rainforests of South East Asia-Malesia and America, much less so in Africa.
 In tropical montane forests in South America it may be the most speciose family (Gentry 1988) and is the second most speciose family represented by plants with stems 10 cm or more d.b.h. in Amazonian forests in general, although it has only 4/227 of the common species there (ter Steege et al. 2013).
 Eusideroxylon zwageri dominates (or used to - it has been heavily logged) several thousand square kilometres of West Malesian forests (Hart et al. 1989), while Litsea is one of the five most diverse genera in West Malesian l.t.r.f.
 (Davies et al. 2005).